happeii/Floppy-Fish/README.md

 1. run "Floppy Fish.exe"
 ### Rules
 - Jump in between coral
-- Don't fall or hit the coral
+- Don't fall or hit the coral!
 ### Keys to move
 - w
 - Space